ShahriarRezghi/serio/README.md

 Supported types: [C++ containers](http://www.cplusplus.com/reference/stl/), std::string, std::complex, std::pair, std::tuple, std::chrono::time_point, std::bitset, std::shared_ptr, std::unique_ptr, std::optional(C++17) and any structure that you register.
 If there are some types missing from this library you can report it on issues page.

 ## Debugging
-If you these errors that look like these:
+If you get errors that look like these:

 ```
-serio.h: error: no member named '_calculateSize' in 'class-name'
 serio.h: error: no member named '_serialize' in 'class-name'
 serio.h: error: no member named '_deserialize' in 'class-name'
 ```

-This means that you are trying to serialize or deserialize a custom structure that you have not registed.
+This means that you are trying to serialize or deserialize a custom structure or class that you have not registed.

 ## Notes
 STL containers can be used interchangably when serializing the deserializing.
 For example you can serialize a ```std::vector``` and later deserialize it into a ```std::list```.
 This is both convinient and can speed up operations.
 For example you can serialize a ```std::vector``` and later deserialize it into a ```std::set``` to get unique items.
 With maps for example you can serialize a ```std::map<int, int>``` and later deserialize a ```std::vector<std::pair<int, int>>``` or vice versa.